jerry1ye10/cis-195-f20/tutorials/tutorial-1/tutorial-1.md

 [Stanford - Applying MVC](https://www.youtube.com/watch?v=w7a79cx3UaY&index=2&list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq)

 ### Do the following
-* Create a new `.txt` file named `tut1_lastname_firstname.txt`.
 * Summarize (in your own words) your interpretation of the roles of the Model, the View, and the Controller in an app’s structure.
-Write at least 1 paragraph (3-4 sentences) for each.
 * Think about the Tic Tac Toe assignment you'll be completing.
 What will the Model, View, and Controller be?
 How will communication take place among them?
 Will you have an isolated Model, or will you combine the Model and Controller (up to you)!
-Your answer should be about one paragraph.
+Your answer
+* None of this will be graded/collected, but be prepared to talk about it in class and get cold called on.

 ---